diefesson/mcpack/README.md

 - Challenges: be it mobs, traps or puzzles.
 These should be beatable and fair on survival.
 - Consistency: the structure should not be composed of dozens of non sense blocks just because it looks pretty.
 - Dynamics: the structure should be a place where something happens and not a lifeless static set of blocks.

-## Performance

-The modpack should be playable on wide range of machines.

-The following objectives should be maintained:

-- Singleplayer gameplay should run at 60 FPS and 20 TPS on machines limited to integrated graphics and 4 GB memory without significant problems.
-- Multiplayer should be possible without the need of a dedicated server and scale up to 4+ players while keeping the MSPT bellow 50 ms.
-- Dedicated servers should scale up to 10+ players while keeping the MSPT bellow 50 ms.